What You'll Do As A Scholar

 Check-in each semester with a peer mentor.

-Attend the annual Civic Leadership Conference.
+Attend the annual Civic Leadership Conference held the first Saturday of November.

 - Utilize your degree to help address a social problem.